App churn and retention: how to measure and reduce user churn

 A significant concern is that some users may be upset because something that was previously free is no longer so; this reaction is entirely expected and normal.

 Additionally, it's important to understand that this will be a process.
 Your pricing strategy, or how you ask your customers for money, isn't a permanent decision.
-Just because you make a decision now doesn't mean you have to stick with it indefinitely.
+Just because you decide now doesn't mean you have to stick with it indefinitely.
 Perhaps you discover that the paywall's placement works, but the price doesn't.
-In this case, you can adjust the price, or vice versa.
+In this case, you can adjust the price or vice versa.

 Making data-driven decisions is excellent, but remember that all data-driven decisions are based on the data available at the moment.
 You'll never have complete data until everything is done.

-So feel free to experiment, gather data, test some more, and release new versions as often as necessary.
+So experiment, gather data, test some more, and release new versions as often as necessary.
 It's vital to experiment with your pricing and payment strategies as part of the process.
 It's all super exciting, and it's going to be okay.

 How do retention charts work?

 It is important to understand the charts where you can read retention.
-This the most important chart we looked at in the webinar:
+This is the most important chart you should look at:

 The chart visualizes user retention over time, with each row representing a starting month and each column representing a subsequent month.
 Look at the row for November and see how the boxes get lighter over time as users drop off.
 This app loses about half its users after 2 months.